 What did Susan Silton do?

 Susan Silton’s piece Inside Out is regarded in two parts, while it is an exploration of the duality of stripes as mutually a signifier and as an extremely utilized decorative pattern.
 Her installation “inside” functioned as a store chock-full with numerous striped objects for sale, exposing the innocent function of stripes to decorate (and make more appealing) average consumer objects.
-“Outside,” covering the entire museum, laid fumigation tents frequently seen in the Los Angeles landscape covered in bright colors, and needless to say, stripes.
-Such tents often serve as exterior indicators of a pest infestation beneath it and are the recognized remedy for containing such infestation, however, these striped fumigation tents suggest at one of the stripe’s supposed historical functions as a symbol of otherness (long ago society’s outcasts including clowns, and prostitutes were marked to wear).
+“Outside,” covering the entire museum, laid fumigation tents frequently seen in the Los Angeles landscape covered in bright colors and, needless to say, stripes.
+Such tents often serve as exterior indicators of a pest infestation beneath it and are the recognized remedy for containing such infestation.
+However, these striped fumigation tents suggest one of the stripe’s supposed historical functions as a symbol of otherness (long ago, society’s outcasts, including clowns, and prostitutes were marked to wear).

 Why did she do it?

-Silton’s installation, more than anything else, is a social experiment or a study, looking at the evolution of semiotics in contemporary times; the representation of beauty and othering (or singling out)- and how the means of representation are interchangeable.
+More than anything else, Silton’s installation is a social experiment or a study, looking at the evolution of semiotics in contemporary times, the representation of beauty and othering (or singling out)- and how the means of representation are interchangeable.
 Silton’s experiment is pure brilliance, as she demonstrates how something that once was worn as a marker of what was thought of moral depravity (such as the scarlet letter) is now on baby’s clothes, throw pillows and other middle-class furnishings.
 Inside Out, if anything, will leave you thinking about the ways semiotics changes through time.